Higher Degree $t$-Hermitian Forms and Positivity-Preserving Contractions: The Different Representations of Classical Hermitian Forms

-The theory of tensor eigenvalues was developed independently by both L.H.
+for all nonzero $z\in \mathbb{C}^n$.
+For this reason, we say that the hypermatrix $\mathcal{A}$ itself is \textbf{Hermitian positive definite (semidefinite)} if \eqref{Heermitian positive definite tensor} holds for all nonzero $z\in \mathbb{C}^n$. \end{remark} The theory of tensor eigenvalues was developed independently by both L.H.
 Lim and L. Qi in \cite[2005]{lim2005singular} and \cite[2005]{qi2005eigenvalues} respectively, however in both of their work the base field is $\mathbb{R}$.
-In \cite[2007]{ni2007degree}, G. Ni, L. Qi, F. Wang, and Y. Wang introduce the notion of $E$-eigenvalues of tensors, where the base field is $\mathbb{C}$, and in \cite{zhang2012quantum}, X. Zhang and L. Qi introduces the notion of $Q$-eigenvalues, defined in terms of conjugate variables.
-B. Jiang, Z. Li, and S. Zhang, as well as H. Chen and Y. Yang, continue this study of tensor eigenvalues, defining the following classes of tensor eigenvalues: \begin{defn} Let $\mathcal{A} = [a_{i_1...i_kj_1...j_k}]\in \mathbb{C}^{n\times...\times n}$ be an even order $d=2k$ cubical hypermatrix.
+In \cite[2007]{ni2007degree}, G. Ni, L. Qi, F. Wang, and Y. Wang introduce the notion of $E$-eigenvalues of tensors, where the base field is $\mathbb{C}$, and in \cite{zhang2012quantum}, X. Zhang and L. Qi introduces the notion of $Q$-eigenvalues, defined in terms of complex variables.
+Then, B. Jiang, Z. Li, and S. Zhang, as well as H. Chen and Y. Yang, continue this study of tensor eigenvalues, defining the following classes of tensor eigenvalues: \begin{defn} Let $\mathcal{A} = [a_{i_1...i_kj_1...j_k}]\in \mathbb{C}^{n\times...\times n}$ be an order $2k$ cubical hypermatrix.
 In \cite{jiang2016characterizing}, Jiang et al. say that $\lambda\in \mathbb{C}$ is an \textbf{$\boldsymbol{\widehat{C}}$-eigenvalue} of $\mathcal{A}$ if there exists a vector $z = [z_1,...,z_n]^T\in \mathbb{C}^n$ such that

 and

 In \cite{chen2025hat}, Chen \& Yang consider a slightly more general notion than that of $\widehat{C}$-eigenvalues, and say that $\lambda\in \mathbb{C}$ is an \textbf{$\boldsymbol{\widehat{H}}$-eigenvalue} of $\mathcal{A}$ if there exists a vector $z = [z_1,...,z_n]^T\in \mathbb{C}^n$ such that